Preliminary Autopsy Reports Filed in Possible Double Murder-Suicide - 1340 WJOL

 Autopsies have been conducted after a mother and her twin girls were found dead inside a home in the 400 block of N. Reed on Monday afternoon.
 The Will County Coroner’s office has identified the the victims as 41-year-old Celisa Henning, and her twin daughters, Makayla Henning and Addison Henning both age five.
 Preliminary autopsy reports state that Celisa Henning sustained a single gunshot wound to the head while Makayla and Addison Henning both suffered multiple gunshot wounds to the head.
 Police received a call about a death investigation shortly after 3:00 p.m., when the husband of Celisa arrived home.
-Police are investigating the incident as a possible double murder-suicide.
+Joliet Police continue to investigate.

 Comments